Thursday, March 2, 2023

 A plus for being a veteran, a member of a non-profit, a teacher, etc.

 I want someone who will act for the group, not for themselves.
-Veterans, Doctors Without Borders, Peace Corps volunteers, etc. have demonstrated that they place the interests of the group over themselves.
+Veterans, Doctors Without Borders, Peace Corps volunteers, teachers, etc. have demonstrated that they place the interests of the group over themselves.

 A minus for being a celebrity